There are so many good gaming laptops available to choose from.

 The size is the first thing you’ll notice.
 At 6.8 pounds and measuring nearly 16 inches wide, this is not a laptop you’ll want to carry every day.
 It’s better suited for a desk or occasional trips.

-Another drawback is the heat.
-During heavy gaming sessions, the bottom can get pretty hot, though the keyboard and touchpad stay relatively cool.
-The battery life isn’t great either—it lasts about 4.5 hours with light use and significantly less when gaming.
+Another drawback is that the battery life isn’t great either—it lasts about 4.5 hours with light use and significantly less when gaming.

 Is it worth it?

 The Razer Blade 18 is undeniably a powerhouse, offering desktop-level performance in a laptop form factor.
-If you’re searching for a machine that can double as a desktop replacement and handle demanding tasks like gaming, video editing, or 3D rendering, this laptop is hard to beat.
-It’s perfect for those who need portability with power but don’t plan on moving it daily, given its size and weight.
+It’s a perfect gaming laptop for those who need portability with power but don’t plan on moving it daily, given its size and weight.

 ASUS Zephyrus G16 GA605 Gaming Laptop